banaio/www-bana-io/docs/resume/cover-letter.md

 ### Key skills and preferred job role

-I'm flexible in terms of the choice of framework used, however, my ideal role will involve (any of) the following:
+I'm flexible in terms of the choice of framework used, however, my ideal role will involve the following:

 * Backend: Ideally Go/Golang as I have good experience with this.
 * Frontend: JavaScript or any language that targets JavaScript on the frontend side, my ideal choice would be TypeScript.
 I would prefer to use Vue.js as the underlying framework that the UI is built with.
-* Roles where Linux, Google Cloud Platform (GCP)/AWS/Azure, Docker/Podman and Kubernetes are being used.
+* Roles where Linux, Google Cloud Platform/AWS/Azure, Docker/Podman and Kubernetes are being used.
 Open Banking would be a plus.

-* I'm up for learning more of Rust.
-It's just a hobby at the moment.
+I'm up for learning more of Rust but it's just a hobby at the moment.

 **Summary:** (Full Stack) Senior Software Engineer: Golang, Vue.js, Linux, Docker, Docker-Compose, Kubernetes, Cloud Computing, Google Cloud Computing (GCP), Fedora Linux.